 For instance, in the given example, you might want to question the belief that “no one likes me” by looking for proof for this belief.
 Is it really true that no one likes you?
 What’s causing you to feel this way?

-Yet most of us are prone to impulsive and knee-jerk reactions because we weren’t taught the art of slowing down and responding to circumstances in a calm and thoughtful way.
+Yet most of us are prone to impulsive and knee-jerk reactions because we weren’t taught the art of responding to circumstances in a calm and thoughtful way.
 Both parents and educators don’t pay nearly enough attention to the development of emotional maturity in kids.

 Without this guidance, little kids grow into adults who lack the language and the understanding needed to deal with emotions in an appropriate way.